Emco878/CS2-Stat-Scraper/README.md

-This is my first-ever Python project.
-I wanted to build something I would personally use a tool that could help me during my daily sessions on CS2.
+This is my first Python project.
+I wanted to build something I would personally use as a tool that could help me during my daily sessions on CS2.
 I plan to continue improving this project as I grow in skill and knowledge.
-- The main.exe file is located in the 'dist' folder
+I plan to improve this project with new features and updates.
+There’s a lot I have planned.

-- 2025.06.13
+-README.md will be more polished and have more information later as my main goal is to have the program itself work without issues.